xjtju/PinT/README.md

 The framework is mainly written by C++ for good template and extension, most BLAS related calculations is performed by Fortran for performance reason and easy matrix manipulation.
 It is very light-weight, the only third library it used is [inih](https://github.com/benhoyt/inih), a small but excellent .INI file parser.

-At the current stage, only 1D or 2D can be automatically supported, 3D functions has being developed, maybe after two weeks. we plan to use [PMlib](https://github.com/avr-aics-riken/PMlib) as the performance moniter.
+At the current stage, all the 1D / 2D / 3D can be automatically supported, we use the [PMlib](https://github.com/avr-aics-riken/PMlib) as the performance moniter, but PMlib will not be activated until the compile option -D _PMLIB_ is used.

 ## Design and implementation

-There are four main objects in the framework.
+There are four main objects and other two auxiliary objects in the framework.
 - **PinT**: for ini configuration, see the pint.ini sample file for details
 - **Grid**: manages the uniform mesh, holds the physical variables, iniializes variables and applys boundary conditions, synchonizes guard cells, outputs result, and so on.
 - **Driver**: the driver of the PinT process. it implements the Parareal algorithm, and controls the execution flow of the program, especially the time parallel flow.
 The core function of the Driver is evolve(), it provides the template of Parareal algorithm, and drives the problem-specific coarse/fine solvers to evolve along the time slices within the whole time domain.
 - **Solver**: the abstract interface of all solvers for the framework, its most imporant sub class is linear solver based on [PBiCGStab](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method).

+- Output : outputs the grid variables for debugging, only ASCII format is supported for small runnings
+- Monitor: a simple wrapper of PMLib for easily open or close the profiling function

 ## DEMO